Rangers win 4-3 in OT to end Devils' 11-game road win streak

 NEW YORK (AP) — Filip Chytil scored 2:15 into overtime and the New York Rangers rallied to beat New Jersey 4-3 on Monday night, snapping the Devils’ 11-game road win streak.

-Nico Hischier, Dawson Mercer and Jack Hughes scored for the Devils, who had not lost on the road since dropping the season opener at Philadelphia.
-Vitek Vanecek had 19 saves.

-In the extra period, Chytil won it with his sixth of the season.

-Trailing 3-1 in the second period, the Rangers tied it with two goals 7 seven seconds apart after Shesterkin denied a penalty shot attempt by Hughes with 7:10 left after the Devils’ forward was taken down from behind by defenseman Braden Schneider on a breakaway.
+Trailing 3-1 in the second period, the Rangers tied it with two goals 7 seconds apart.
+They came after Shesterkin denied a penalty shot attempt by Hughes with 7:10 left when the Devils’ forward was taken down from behind by defenseman Braden Schneider on a breakaway.

 Trochek converted on a power play with 6:02 remaining in the period, tipping a shot by Adam Fox through traffic past Vanecek for his 10th of the season to bring the Rangers within one.
 It gave Fox at least one point in 22 of 30 games this season.